Sleep disorder diagnosis

 Sleep studies are conducted at Ridgeview's Sleep Disorder Center in Waconia.
 The Sleep Center operates four uniquely equipped sleep rooms, warmly decorated to simulate a hotel suite for optimal sleep comfort.
 All testing personnel are registered polysomnographic technologists.

-Some people, depending on their existing medical conditions and the severity of symptoms, may have the option of participate in a sleep study at home.
+Some people, depending on their existing medical conditions and the severity of symptoms, may have the option of participating in a sleep study at home.
 For the at-home test, a portable device is used to test specifically for sleep apnea and cannot detect other sleep disorders.
 A sleep technologist will instruct the patient how to use the device.
 The patient may need to sleep with the device for one to three nights, depending on the device your doctor orders.
-The device is then returned to sleep center.
+The device is then returned to the sleep center.
 Note: Not everyone qualifies for the at-home test, and your insurance company may have specific guidelines.

 The Sleep Center’s physician, Dr. Ravi Vaela, will discuss the different testing options for sleep apnea with you.
 Following a sleep study, the patient is scheduled to meet with Dr. Vaela for a follow-up consultation.
 He reviews the results of the study and develops a treatment plan.
 Treatments may include Continuous Positive Airway Pressure (CPAP), oral appliances, surgical procedures or medication.